swiyu-admin-ch/didresolver/README.md

 ## Known Issues

 The swiyu Public Beta Trust Infrastructure was deliberately released at an early stage to enable future ecosystem participants.
 There may still be minor bugs or security vulnerabilities in the test system.
-We will publish them in the near future as ‘KnownIssues’ in this repository.
+We publish them as [KnownIssues](https://github.com/swiyu-admin-ch/didresolver/issues?q=is%3Aissue%20state%3Aopen%20type%3AKnownIssue) in this repository.

 ## Contributions and feedback

 We welcome any feedback on the code regarding both the implementation and security aspects.
 Please follow the guidelines for contributing found in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE.md) file for details.